illinois-nsai/pretty-plots/README.md

 ## Usage

+The following usage is tested on Ubuntu 24.04.

-1. Install the required Python packages:
+1. Install required Python packages:

     ```shell
     pip install -r requirements.txt
     ```

+    * Pass `--break-system-packages` to the above command if you are comfortable with installing the required packages system-wide.
+Otherwise, create a Python [virtual environment](https://docs.python.org/3/library/venv.html).

 2. Confirm that the "Times New Roman" font is installed on your system: